nasa/Common-Metadata-Repository/search-app/docs/api.md

     * The UMM JSON extension returns concepts in the latest version of the UMM.
   * `umm_json_vX_Y` "application/vnd.nasa.cmr.umm_results+json; version=X.Y"
     * X and Y should be replaced with a major and minor number of the UMM version requested.

+#### <a name="request-timeouts"></a> Request Timeouts

+The CMR operating environment imposes a hard limit of 180 seconds on any request, after which a 504 error is returned.
+To avoid this, the CMR has an internal query timeout of 170 seconds - any query taking longer will time out and a subset of the total hit results will be returned instead of an error.

 ### <a name="supported-result-formats"></a> Supported Result Formats